magokstad/petris/README.md

 ### Petris - totally not a tetris clone.

 Compile main.cpp using -lncurses as a flag.
 Make sure ncurses is installed before trying.
-Ncurses can be downloaded using your favorite package manager
+Ncurses can be downloaded using your favorite package manager.

 Example:
 ```
 g++ main.cpp -lncurses -O3 -o main
 ```